MoNE: Replacing Redundant Experts with Lightweight Novices for Structured Pruning of MoE: Conclusion

 \section{Conclusion}

-In this paper, we proposes MoNE, a novel expert pruning method that replaces redundant experts with lightweight novices to compress MoE models.
-MoNE evaluates the expert redundancy based on the access frequency and output variance of each expert within a transformer layer.
-Experts with low usage and stable output are pruned and replaced by novices, which are the unbiased estimation of their outputs to compress the model size while incurring minimal performance degradation.
-Extensive experiments on different MoE model architectures, calibration data sources and calibration sample sizes reveal that MoNE exceeds existing structured pruning methods by maintaining higher zero shot performance across nine downstream tasks, demonstrating the effectiveness and robustness of MoNE.
+In this paper, we propose MoNE, a novel expert pruning method that replaces redundant experts with lightweight novices to compress MoE models.
+MoNE evaluates expert redundancy based on expert access frequency and output variance in each model layer, pruning experts with low usage and stable outputs while replacing them with novices that provide unbiased output estimates.
+Extensive experiments across different MoE architectures, calibration data sources, and sample sizes demonstrate that MoNE outperforms existing structured pruning methods by maintaining higher zero-shot performance across nine downstream tasks.

-\begin{ack} Use unnumbered first level headings for the acknowledgments.
-All acknowledgments go at the end of the paper before the list of references.
-Moreover, you are required to declare funding (financial activities supporting the submitted work) and competing interests (related financial activities outside the submitted work).
-More information about this disclosure can be found at: \url{https://neurips.cc/Conferences/2025/PaperInformation/FundingDisclosure}.

-Do {\bf not} include this section in the anonymized submission, only in the final paper.
-You can use the \texttt{ack} environment provided in the style file to automatically hide this section in the anonymized submission. \end{ack}